Unix, Linux, and variants

 Unix and Linux tips

 Linux and Unix news

 Unix, which is not an acronym, was developed by some of the members of the Multics team at the bell labs starting in the late 1960's by many of the same people who helped create the C programming language.
 The Unix today, however, is not just the work of a couple of programmers.
 Many other organizations, institutes and various other individuals contributed significant additions to the system we now know today.

-See additional Unix information and variants and information on the Unix variants page.
+- See additional Unix information and variants and information on the Unix definition.

 Developed by Linus Torvalds and further elaborated by a number of developers throughout the world, Linux (lee'nuhks/ or /li'nuks/,_not_/li:'nuhks) is a freely available multitasking and multiuser operating system.
 From the outset, Linux was placed under General Public License (GPL).
 The system can be distributed, used and expanded free of charge.
 In this way, developers have access to all the source codes, thus being able to integrate new functions or to find and eliminate programming bugs quickly.
 Thereby drivers for new adapters (SCSI controller, graphics cards, etc.) can be integrated very rapidly.

-See additional Linux information and variants and information on the Linux variants page.
+- See additional Linux information and variants and information on the Linux definition.

-If you are able to navigate using MS-DOS, you should be able to quickly pick up on the navigation of Linux and Unix.
+If you are able to navigate a computer using MS-DOS or the Windows command line, you should be able to quickly pick up on the navigation of Linux and Unix.
 In the below chart is a listing of common MS-DOS commands with their Linux and Unix counterpart.